As we study books, courses, and research for ourselves and for TPM’s article and courses, we also share what we learn as summaries and reviews.

 By allowing people to ask for what they want and need, assertiveness is also a fundamental skill for personal success.
 And by extending basic human respect, it also allows for long-term win-win relationships.

 OK, good, so these are the best resources on assertiveness:

 There are some great books on body language.

 But it’s hard to learn body language just from books.

 So the top positions on this list are documentaries, courses, and pictorial books:

 Frame control is an important aspect of advanced social skills and social power dynamics.

-There aren’t that many great resources on this important topic, and very few that are specifics on frame control.
+There aren’t that many great resources on this important topic, and barely any resource focuses on frame control.

-But these are the resources where I found some great tidbit on frame control:
+But these are the resources where I found some great tidbits on frame control: